Probing the equation of state of neutron stars with captured primordial black holes: The metric and orbital motion

-At the NS surface, we set the metric equal to the Schwarzschild metric and the energy density equal to the density of $^{56}$Fe at zero pressure and zero temperature \citep{Potekhin:2013qqa}, i.e. $\alpha(R)=\ln(1-2 M_\text{NS}/R)/2$, $\beta(R)=-\ln(1-2M_\text{NS}/R)/2$ and $\rho(R)=7.86\ \text{g\,cm}^{-3}$.
+At the NS surface, we take the metric to be Schwarzschild metric and set the energy density equal to that of $^{56}$Fe at zero pressure and zero temperature \citep{Potekhin:2013qqa}, i.e. $\alpha(R)=\ln(1-2 M_\text{NS}/R)/2$, $\beta(R)=-\ln(1-2M_\text{NS}/R)/2$ and $\rho(R)=7.86\ \text{g\,cm}^{-3}$.
 With these initial conditions, we numerically solve the Einstein equation inside the NS.
-For the first time, we obtain the space-time geometry inside the NS as shown in Fig. \ref{Fig:NS_metric}.
+For the first time, we obtain the space-time geometry inside the NS, as shown in Figure \ref{Fig:NS_metric}.